pivotal/skenario/docs/architecture.md

 ## Skenario and Kubernetes integration

 All communication with HPA and VPA is done over plugins.
-The interesting thing is to look through Skenario and Kubernetes integration if we skip plugin's layer.
+The interesting thing is to look through Skenario and Kubernetes integration if we skip the plugin's layer.

 ```
 Skenario                            Kubernetes